kubernetes/minikube/site/content/en/docs/faq/_index.md

 minikube's VM includes a Docker daemon running inside Linux for free, so you can use `minikube docker-env` to point your terminal's Docker CLI to the Docker inside minikube.

-You would need to start minikube with a VM driver (instead of docker) for example hyperkit on Mac and HyperV on windows
+You would need to start minikube with a VM driver, instead of docker, such as hyperkit on macOS and Hyper-V on Windows.
 ```
 minikube start --driver=hyperv
 ```